If you live, work, or own property in the Southeast Neighborhood Association (SESNA), you’re already a member.

 SESNA is located in a beautiful, historic area of Salem and was designated as Salem’s second Heritage Neighborhood by the Salem

 Historic Landmarks Commission in 2015.
-The neighbors work together to enhance the quality of life, beauty and safety of the neighborhood.
+The neighbors work together to enhance the quality of life, beauty, and safety of the neighborhood.
 Help make a difference where you live.

-SESNA is roughly bordered by State Street on the North, I-5 on the East; from I-5 it goes West along Mission Street, South on 25th, Southwest along Madrona Avenue, Northwest along the South Pacific Railroad tracks, West on McGilchrist Street, then meanders close to 12th Street North until Mission where it goes Northerly along 12th Street until it hits State Street again.
+SESNA is roughly bordered by State Street on the North, I-5 on the East; from I-5 it goes West along Mission Street, South on 25th, Southwest along Madrona Avenue, Northwest along the South Pacific Railroad tracks, West on McGilchrist Street, then meanders close to 12th Street North until Mission, where it goes Northerly along 12th Street until it hits State Street again.

-In addition to its parks and schools, SESNA contains State Offices, Salem-Keizer School Offices, Willamette Heritage Center, Salem Train Station and Freight Depot, about 500 businesses, four churches, historic buildings, and over 2,000 households dating from the late 1800s.
+parks and schools, this neighborhood contains State offices, Salem-Keizer School District offices, the Willamette Heritage Center, the Salem Train Station and Freight Depot, about 500 businesses, four churches, historic buildings, and more than 2,000 houses dating from the late 1800s.